 What happens if a package release in my catalog doesn’t meet this standard?

-If Tidelift learns about a new security vulnerability on an already-approved package release, we will notify you with a task to review the new security vulnerability.
-When completing the task, you will be presented with recommendations from Tidelift on how to handle the security vulnerability.
+If Tidelift learns about a new security vulnerability on an already-approved package release, we will send a notification with a task to review the new security vulnerability for anything not set to approve (see above).
+When completing the task, you will receive recommendations from Tidelift on how to handle the security vulnerability.

 You can choose to either Accept Tidelift’s recommendation or make a decision yourself on how to handle each vulnerable release.
 Your options include: